ErJedermann/RECORD/README.md

 This are the median RoIs of attacker type 2, evaluated by the script `graph_simulation_paper_vs_published.py`.
 They show that the resulting RoI produced by the published beam model can be compared to the original beam model in the paper.
 They are not precisely matching the original model, which is expected since we added some noise to the published beam model.
-Still it is partially comparable as the results differ only up to a factor of 2.5 and the RoIs are decreasing with increasing observation time.
+Still it is partially comparable as the results differ only up to a factor of 2.5 compared to the original model and the factors between the durations are also comparable.